 The full form of HVAC is Heating, Ventilation, and Air Conditioning.
 Appropriate HVAC provides comfort for people & maintains an effective Environment for surroundings.
 Proper HVAC Allows humans to exist under adverse conditions.
 The requirement of HVAC Systems is a must for critical areas like Control rooms, Electronic Equipment Rooms, switchgear halls, Battery rooms, workshop areas, etc. in a petrochemical plant.
 HVAC systems are designed following basic principles of thermodynamics, heat transfer, and fluid mechanics.
-The main purpose of the HVAC system is to adjust and change the outdoor air conditions to the desired conditions of occupied buildings for achieving thermal comfort of occupants.
+The main purpose of the HVAC system is to adjust and change the outdoor air conditions to the desired conditions of occupied buildings for achieving the thermal comfort of occupants.
 Outside air is drawn inside the buildings and either heated or cooled depending on the outdoor condition.
 The air is then distributed into the occupied spaces.

 Objectives of HVAC Systems